KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 ```
 {
     "_system_prompts": {
-        "✨ My": "You are a helpful and precise image captioning assistant.
+        "✨ My system prompt": "You are a helpful and precise image captioning assistant.
 Write a \"some text\""
     },
     "_user_prompt_styles": {
-        "✨ My": "Transform style to \"some text\""
     },
     "_camera_preset": {
-        "✨ My": "Transform this exact scene using the following camera transformation: Replace camera settings with: \"some text\" this means: \"some text\""
     },
     "_model_presets": {
         "Qwen3-VL-8B": {